PhD Students

 Pursued M.Sc. thesis research at NISER

-Current: Graduate Student, University of Minnesota, USA
+After masters: Graduate Student, University of Minnesota, USA

 Study of particle interaction in matter, gas-based detector development and simulation